Jewelry is always a popular category in the TVUUC auction. This year will be no different.

 See the General Donor Instructions to enter your item.
 In most cases, quantity will be one.
 If you are offering two items as a set (e.g. matching bracelet and necklace) enter quantity (Qty) one but indicate in your description that it includes both items.
 If you are offering two identical items and they are sold separately, the quantity will be two, and the minimum bid would be for one item.
 If you are offering two different bracelets they should be two separate entries, with Qty one for each one.

 You should describe the piece in your written catalog offering as closely as you can, naming stones, metal: gold (carat), silver, nickel, etc.

 Earrings: pierced or clip, as well as length and width

-Here are some photo samples of items:
+Here are some photo samples:

 After the Auction

 Buyers and donors should communicate about delivery of the item.
 If donors and buyers agree, the item can be dropped off at the church on December 5 or 12 (from 4:00 to 7:00 pm) to be picked up on December 6 or 13, or you can agree to meet your buyer at church on a Sunday morning.
 In either case, it is important that you communicate with the buyer so he/she knows where to pick up the jewelry.